Roman–Gallic wars: Cisalpine conflicts

 Major conflicts on the Italian side of the Alps include:

 390 BC: Brennus leads the Senones to Clusium in Etruria.
 Rome sends an army to drive the Senones away, which the Senones defeat at the Battle of the Allia.
-Brennus leads his men on to besiege Rome.
+Brennus leads his men on to Rome, entering the city without further opposition, and plundering it.
+They depart laden with booty, which according to varying traditions was recovered when the Gauls were defeated by a Caeretan army, or by Camillus.